LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

 - One function that is reused and works for the average in each category: 5

+- Print final numerical grade rounded to one decimal place: 2

-- Previous program features still work: 5
+- Previous program features still work: 3

 - Style: 5